Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

 Next let's check the stability of the solution.
 Expanding the real-space amplitudes around the stationary solution as $\psi_{\mathbf{i}}(t)=\bar{\psi}_{\mathbf{i}}+d_{\mathbf{i}}(t)$, the GP equation (\ref{GPeqSup}) leads to the following equation to first order in the perturbations $d_\mathbf{i}$:

 which for the solution we are analyzing reads

 This provides a closed set of linear equations for the perturbations $d_\mathbf{i}$, where all have the same decay rate $2\Delta\cos\varphi>0$ (remember once again that $\varphi\in[0,\pi/2]$).
-Therefore, we conclude that the spatially-uniform solution is stable.
+Therefore, we conclude that the spatially-uniform solution is stable against arbitrary perturbations.

-It is important to remark that this solution is not available for the case of a generic Bose surface, that is, for $\mu\neq 0$.
-This is because in such case, the condition that only modes at the Bose surface are populated is equivalent to $J\sum_{\mathbf{j}\in\langle\mathbf{i}\rangle}e^{i\phi_\mathbf{j}}=-\mu e^{i\phi_\mathbf{i}}$, as we prove next, which is at odds with solution (\ref{HomSol}).
+It is important to remark that this solution is not available for the case of a generic Bose surface, that is, for $\nu\neq 0$.
+This is because in such case, the condition that only modes at the Bose surface are populated is equivalent to $J\sum_{\mathbf{j}\in\langle\mathbf{i}\rangle}e^{i\phi_\mathbf{j}}=-\nu e^{i\phi_\mathbf{i}}$, as we prove next, which is at odds with solution (\ref{HomSol}).
 Let us show how this condition comes about.
 First, we note that Fourier transform relates the first two terms of Eq. (\ref{GPeqSup}) (GP equation in real space) with the first term of Eq. (\ref{GPsup}) (GP equation in momentum space), that is

 On the other hand, note that the stationary solution in momentum space and the dispersion relation satisfy

 so that the right-hand-side of Eq. (\ref{FT}) vanishes when particularized to the steady-state solution, leading to